 app, we have to deal with simple key-value storage.
 For each design

-model class with a singular (capitalized) name Entity
+model class with a singular (capitalized) name Entity, we

 corresponding table name.